 First, bone-in, skin-on chicken thighs and sweet Italian sausage links are seared in a pan.
 Then shallots and garlic are sautéed in the drippings before the pan is deglazed with chicken stock and white wine.
 Fresh rosemary sprigs are added for flavor and a color.
 The ingredient that really makes this dish shine are the hot pickled cherry peppers.
 They are also known as Peppadew peppers and they come nestled in a delicious brine.
 Both the peppers and the brine are used in this dish for optimal flavor.
 Don't forget to serve chicken scarpariello with warm, crusty Italian bread to sop up every drop of this delicious braising liquid!

-- 12 ounces sweet Italian sausage links (3 to 4 links)
+12 ounces sweet Italian sausages, about 3 to 4 links

-- 3/4 cup shallots, halved and thinly sliced
+3/4 cup thinly sliced shallots, halved and thinly sliced

 Gather the ingredients.
 Preheat oven to 375 F.